i-abdullahirshad/gamepadscheck/src/content/articles/8000hz-controller-polling.md

 **What a browser tool is good for**

 Open a gamepad tester and use it for what it genuinely does well.
 Confirm the controller is detected and mapped correctly.
 Check that every button registers.
 Check that triggers move smoothly across their range.
 Check resting stick values for drift.
-Compare how steadily values update between a cable and Bluetooth, which is a difference large enough to see.
+Run a [controller latency test](/latency-test/) to compare how steadily values update between a cable and Bluetooth, which is a difference large enough to see.

 **For actual polling verification**, use a desktop utility that sits closer to the driver and reports interval timing directly.
 That is the right tool for the job.